 As required under the NASDAQ listing rules, a majority of the members of our Board must qualify as “independent,” as affirmatively determined by our Board.
-Pursuant to its charter, the Nominating & Governance Committee applies the independence standards required by law, applicable listing rules, our Articles or our corporate governance guidelines to determine whether or not each director and each prospective director is independent and may make a recommendation to the Board as to the independence or not of each director or prospective director.
+Pursuant to its charter, the Nominating & Corporate Governance Committee applies the independence standards required by law, applicable listing rules, our Articles or our corporate governance guidelines to determine whether or not each director and each prospective director is independent and may make a recommendation to the Board as to the independence or not of each director or prospective director.

 Director Selection Process

-Chairman and Chief Executive Officer; Executive Sessions
+Chair and Chief Executive Officer; Executive Sessions

 Limitation on Public Company Board Service

-The Nominating & Governance Committee monitors the number of public company boards on which each director serves and develops limitations on such service as appropriate to ensure the ability of each director to fulfill his or her duties and as otherwise may be required or limited by applicable securities laws or NASDAQ listing standards.
-Our Board has adopted a policy, described in our Corporate Governance Guidelines, prohibiting any Board member from serving on the boards of more than four other public companies.
+The Nominating & Corporate Governance Committee monitors the number of public company boards on which each director serves and develops limitations on such service as appropriate to ensure the ability of each director to fulfill his or her duties and as otherwise may be required or limited by applicable securities laws or NASDAQ listing standards.
+Our Board has adopted a policy, described in our Corporate Governance Guidelines, prohibiting any Board member from serving on the boards of more than three other public companies.
 In addition, no director may serve on the audit committee of more than two other public company boards, if that director also serves on our Board’s Audit & Compliance Committee, unless our Board specifically determines that such service would not impair the director’s ability to serve effectively on our Board’s Audit & Compliance Committee.
 Our Board currently complies with these policies.

 Term and Age Limits

 Our Board does not believe it should establish term or age limits.
-Term and age limits help ensure the availability of fresh ideas and viewpoints, but deprive the Board of directors who have been able to develop, over a period of time, increasing insight into our business and operations and, therefore, provide an increasing contribution to the Board as a whole.
-As an alternative to term or age limits, the Nominating & Governance Committee annually reviews the performance of our Board and the need for or advisability of any changes to the membership our Board.
+Term and age limits help ensure the availability of fresh ideas and viewpoints but deprive the Board of directors who have been able to develop, over a period of time, increasing insight into our business and operations and, therefore, provide an increasing contribution to the Board as a whole.
+As an alternative to term or age limits, the Nominating & Corporate Governance Committee annually reviews the performance of our Board and the need for or advisability of any changes to the membership our Board.